expresspigeon/blog/src/content/posts/2012/increase-email-open-rates-with-a-teaser-line.md

 good subject line.
 After all, your subscribers have a short attention span and will spend no more than 2 seconds to decide if they want to open your email or send it to the trash.
-However, sometimes the limited space of the subject isn't enough to entice your customer to open the
+However, sometimes the limited space of the subject isn&apos;t enough to entice your customer to open the
 email: Enter the **Teaser Line**.

-Once email providers recognized the subject wasn't enough information to encourage opens, they augmented their software to display additional content from the email.
+Once email providers recognized the subject wasn&apos;t enough information to encourage opens, they augmented their software to display additional content from the email.